Totobal5/gml-iterator/README.md

   iter "in" , _struct exc
     show_debug_message("\n" + key + in);

-    /*
-      will show
+    //  Mostrará
-      be me
+    //  be me
-      not for bee
+    //  not for bee
-      no honey for me
+    //  no honey for me
-    */
   fin
 `